Mefitek/digital-electronics-1/labs/Projekt/README.md

 #### Algorithm

-Despite the code looking complicated at first, it is a fairly simple chain of if-elsif conditional statements, each of them being responsible for one of the four orders of magnitude (tens, units, tenths, hundredths of m/s).
+Despite the code seeming complicated at first, it is a fairly simple chain of if-elsif conditional statements, each of them being responsible for one of the four orders of magnitude (tens, units, tenths, hundredths of m/s).
 Depending on the rounded value the output of that spicific order is set to the appropriate (hexa)decimal constant.

 #### Simulation